Cookies on this website

 About me

 I am currently a Research Assistant at the Design Bioethics Lab within the Neuroscience, Ethics & Society (NEUROSEC) research group.
-I have an interdisciplinary background spanning Cognitive Science, Philosophy and Policy.
+I have an interdisciplinary background spanning Cognitive Science, Ethics and Policy.

 I earned my undergraduate degree from University College London (UCL), where I concentrated on Neuroscience, Philosophy, and Policy.
 My academic focus revolved around the ethical implications of using developmental neuroscience on poverty and inequality research to guide socioeconomic policy.

 Subsequently, I completed an MSc in Cognitive and Decision Sciences, honing my skills in quantitative approaches to cognitive science, including Machine Learning, functional Magnetic Resonance Imaging (fMRI), and Neural Computation.
-My thesis was titled Leveraging Large Language Models to Measure Linguistic Markers of Well-Being and Mystical Phenomenology - A Longitudinal Study of Psychedelic-Induced Changes in Reddit Posts.
-This project involved web-scraping a longitudinal sample of over 13 million Reddit posts, aiming to identify changes in valence, arousal, and religious/mystical language in posts from approximately 20,000 users before and after psychedelic experiences.
+My thesis web-scraped a longitudinal sample of over 13 million Reddit posts, identifying changes in valence, arousal, and religious/mystical language in posts from approximately 20,000 users before and after psychedelic experiences.

 I've also interned at The Constitution Unit where I worked in the analysis team for The Future of Democracy in the UK projects.